pewpewlive/hybroid-live/walker/README.md

 # Walker

-The walker walks through all the nodes, verifies their legitimacy and/or changes them.
+The walker walks through all the nodes in the AST (Abstract Syntax Tree), verifies their legitimacy and/or changes them.

 # `values.go`